crdunwel/set-solver/README.md

 ## Improvements

-The algorithm for validating a possible set can be parallelized for speed up by distributing parts of the possible possible set list to different machines or cores and combining for final results.
+The algorithm for validating a possible set can be parallelized for speed up by distributing parts of the possible set list to different machines or cores and combining for final results.

 ## Running the tests